mskcc/roslin-variant/docs/workspace/setup.md

 *Table of Contents*

+1. Supported MSKCC HPC Clusters
 1. Prerequisites
 1. Configuring Workspace
 1. Running Examples
 1. Running Module 1 with Your Own Data

+## Supported MSKCC HPC Clusters

+This has been tested on the following MSKCC HPC clusters:

+- `luna.mskcc.org`
+- `selene.mskcc.org`

 ## Prerequisites

-First, log in to `selene.mskcc.org` and check if you have access to Node.js REPL (shell):
+First, log in to one of the MSKCC HPC clusters and check if you have access to Node.js REPL (shell):

 ```bash
 $ node